edulach/Vasi_bayesian_Regression-model/README.md

 ## File description:

 The project includes the following files and folders:
-- main.probit.R: This script contains the code to read the data from the file datasets.
+- main.vasi.R: This script contains the code to read the data from the file datasets.
-- main.probit.mixed.R: This script contains the code to read the data considering random effects.
+- main.vasi.mixed.R: This script contains the code to read the data considering random effects.
    It utilizes two primary datasets:
 *data_poverty_mg.csv
 *datapov_peru.csv